Published on May 17th, 2011 | by Becky Striepe2

 So, why isn’t this fabric in production yet?

-She describes the resulting fabric as a “flexible vegetable leather,” which means this fabric will be a great vegan alternative to vinyl once they work out the kinks.
+Suzanne Lee describes the resulting fabric as a “flexible vegetable leather,” which means this fabric coule be a great vegan alternative to vinyl once they work out the kinks.
 Unfortunately, there’s a bit of a snag with this fabric that they’ll need to address before it will be ready to sell.
 The fabric is not water resistant, which is a big problem.
 A top that swells and falls apart in a rainstorm is not really a commercially viable option.
+YET.

 Keep up with the latest in the world of green crafts by signing up for our free newsletter.
 CLICK HERE to sign up!